PhD Scholarships 2018/19

 De Montfort University offers an exceptional research environment and is hosts to a supportive community that connects supervisors, graduate researchers and Doctoral College support staff across all four of the University’s faculties.
 It provides access to key training opportunities and supports students to follow their vision and beyond to achieve their career ambitions.

-The deadline for submission of applications has now passed.
+The deadline for submission of applications for full bursary/fees only scholarships, commencing October 2018 has now passed.

 Vice-Chancellor's 2020 scholarships